PaulWebster/yahoo-group-archiver/README.md

 What to archive:
   By default, all the below.

-  -e, --email           Only archive html and raw email and attachments (from email)
+  -e, --email           Only archive html and raw email and attachments (from
-                        through the messages API
-  -at, --attachments    Only archive attachments (from attachments list) -f, --files           Only archive files
+                        email) through the messages API -at, --attachments    Only archive attachments (from attachments list) -f, --files           Only archive files
-  -i, --photos          Only archive photo galleries -t, --topics          Only archive HTML email and attachments through
+  -i, --photos          Only archive photo galleries -t, --topics          Only archive HTML email and attachments through the
-                        the topics API
+                        topics API
-  -r, --raw             Only archive raw email without attachments through
+  -r, --raw             Only archive raw email without attachments through the
-                        the messages API
+                        messages API
   -d, --database        Only archive database
   -l, --links           Only archive links
   -c, --calendar        Only archive events
   -p, --polls           Only archive polls
   -a, --about           Only archive general info about the group -m, --members         Only archive members
-  -o, --overwrite       Overwrite existing files such as email and database
-                        records

 Request Options:
   --user-agent USER_AGENT